 The via ferrata Christlumsiedlung in Achenkirch is a perfect training area in the valley.
 Whether you are new to the sport or looking to practice and hone your skills, the via ferrata offers various difficulty levels that suit all ages.
 It's easy to get to with car parking facilities nearby and has only a short approach.

-The short via ferrata near the top station of the Rofan cable car was designed with families and beginners in mind.
+The via ferrata Felix & Charlotte near the top station of the Rofan cable car was designed with families and beginners in mind.
 Located a little below the Erfurter Hütte (1,834m), the route runs over stepped terrain and can be finished in 15 to 30 minutes – perfect as a practice course for first timers or as training terrain to prepare for longer routes.

 One of the most scenic via ferratas runs level to the crest of the Dalfaz waterfall and affords fantastic views.
 Advanced via ferrata climbers will enjoy this very demanding one-hour course.
 The access point is the marked hiking trail behind the Kinderhotel Buchau.